Where to Go During Chuseok in Korea: 14 Best Spots for Foreign Residents & Travelers

 Want it all in one glance?
 Here’s a quick visual guide ^^

-추석 may be family holiday, but that doesn’t mean you’ll feel left out.
-Whether you want to wear hanbok, ride rollercoasters, wander through a zoo, or watch the full moon rise over Naksan Park, there’s always a way to make 추석 feel special.^^
+추석 may be a family holiday, but that doesn’t mean you’ll feel left out in Seoul.
+Whether you explore royal palaces, enjoy a quiet Hangang picnic, visit theme parks, or watch the 보름달 (full moon) rise over Naksan Park, there’s always a way to make the holiday feel special.^^ Sometimes even one 송편 (songpyeon – half-moon rice cake) shared at a market is enough to create a warm memory.

 With love,